 - Improve your chance of good terms.
-A co-signer with good credit — a score above 670 — and a high income may also result in lower rates.
-According to data from Experian, subprime borrowers in 2022 had an average rate of 9.75 percent, while prime borrowers averaged 4.03 percent.
+Whose credit score is used when buying a car with a co-signer?
+Leaders may look at the credit score of both.
+So, a co-signer with good credit — a score above 669 — and a high income may also result in lower rates.
+According to 2023 data from Experian, subprime new-car purchasers had an average rate of 11.86 percent, while prime borrowers averaged 6.88 percent.
 Lower interest can mean thousands of dollars saved over the life of your loan.

 - Improve your credit score.
 A car loan backed by a co-signer will help grow your credit history.
 Your credit score will also naturally increase as you make on-time payments.
 If you have other loans or credit cards, an additional loan could even reduce your credit utilization ratio, further helping improve your score.